Smartnestcz/examples/README.md

 * From your tablet: Using the web application that will adapt to any screen size [Wisit web App](https://www.smartnest.cz)
 * Alexa Skill: Skill is available in the skills store.
 [Visit Skill](https://skills-store.amazon.com/deeplink/dp/B07VH46TDC?deviceType=app&share&refSuffix=ss_copy)
 * Siri: Instructions to configure will be added soon.
-* Google Home: Under review by Google this will be updated when aproved
+* Google Home: Under review by Google this will be updated when approved
-* IFTTT: For pro accounts, Integration is under review by IFTTT, this will be updated when aproved.
+* IFTTT: For pro accounts, Integration is under review by IFTTT, this will be updated when approved.
 * API: complete access to the API will be released

 Future integrations: